HIPAA Notice of Privacy Practices

 - For Treatment.
 We may use medical information about you to provide you with medical treatment or services.
 We may disclose medical information about you to doctors, nurses, technicians, medical students, volunteers, or other personnel who are involved in taking care of you at PALM.
 For example, a doctor treating you for a broken hip may need to know if you have diabetes because diabetes may slow the healing process.
 We also may disclose medical information about you to people outside PALM who may be involved in your medical care after you have been treated by PALM, such as friends, family members, or employees or medical staff members of any hospital or skilled nursing facility to which you are transferred or subsequently admitted.

 - For Health Care Operations.
-We and our business associates may use and disclose medical information about you for health care operations.
-These uses and disclosure are necessary to operate PALM and make sure that all of our patients receive quality care.
-For example, we may use medical information to review our treatment and services and to evaluate the performance of our staff in caring for you.
+We and our Business Associates may use and disclose medical information about you for health care operations.
+These uses and disclosures are necessary to operate PALM, and make sure that all of our patients receive quality care.
+For example, we may use medical information to evaluate the performance of our staff in caring for you.
 We may also combine medical information about many patients to decide what additional services PALM should offer, and what services are not needed.
-We may also disclose information to doctors, nurses, technicians, and other personnel affiliated with PALM for review and learning purposes.
-We may also combine the medical information we have with medical information from other health care providers to compare how we are doing and see where we can make improvements in the care and services we offer.
-We may remove information that identifies you from this set of medical information so others may use it to study health care and health care delivery without learning the identities of specific patients.
-We also may disclose information about you to another health care provider for its health care operations purposes if you also have received care from that provider.
+We may also disclose information to doctors, nurses, technicians, and other personnel affiliated with PALM for educational, training and quality assurance purposes.
+We may remove information that identifies you from this set of medical information, de-identified protected health information, so others may use it to study health care and health care delivery without learning the identities of specific patients.
+We also may disclose information about you to another health care provider for its health care operations purposes if you have received care from that provider.

 - Treatment Alternatives.
 We may use and disclose medical information to tell you about or recommend different ways to treat you.